ClearBlade/ClearBlade-Python-SDK/README.md

 ### To install for regular use:
 1. Clone or download this repo on to your machine.
-2. Run `python setup.py install`. # Rob: Required sudo on my machine
+2. Run `python setup.py install`. # TODO Rob: Required sudo on my machine, is this typical?
+If so, add a note
 3. If on Mac, update your SSL libraries `sudo pip install ndg-httpsclient pyasn1 --upgrade --ignore-installed six`

 ### To install for development (of the SDK):